You are here: Home > Social Welfare > Social welfare payments > Families and children > Health and Safety Benefit

 To get Health and Safety Benefit you must:

-• Be a pregnant employee in Ireland who is exposed to certain risks in the workplace or be a nightworker (that is, you must spend at least 3 hours or 25% of your work between 11pm and 6am) or
+- Be a pregnant employee who is exposed to certain risks in the workplace or is a night worker (that is, you must spend at least 3 hours or 25% of your work between 11pm and 6am) or

-• Have given birth in the last 16 weeks and be involved in nightwork or
+- Have given birth in the last 14 weeks and be involved in night work or

 You must also meet the following PRSI conditions:

-1. Have at least 13 weeks social insurance (PRSI) paid in the 12 months immediately before the date your baby is due or
+- Have at least 13 weeks of social insurance (PRSI) paid in the 12 months immediately before the date your baby is due or

-2. Have 52 weeks paid since you first started work and 39 weeks PRSI paid or credited in the relevant tax year (a minimum of 13 of the contributions in the relevant tax year or certain other periods must be paid contributions) or
+- Have 104 weeks' PRSI paid since you first started work and 39 weeks' PRSI paid or credited in the relevant tax year or in the year following the relevant tax year (of which at least 13 must be paid contributions) or

-The relevant tax year is the second last complete tax year before you claim Health and Safety Benefit.
-For example, for claims made in 2012 the relevant tax year will be 2010.
+The relevant tax year is the second-last complete tax year before you claim Health and Safety Benefit.
+For example, for claims made in 2023 the relevant tax year is 2021.

 How long is Health and Safety Benefit paid?